Permafrost/Tundra/README.md

 ## Installation

-You have two choices for installing Tundra: git or zip.
+You have two choices for installing [Tundra]:

+* git
+* zip

 If you are comfortable using git, I recommend this method as you can then easily switch between package versions using git checkout and download new versions using git fetch.

 ### Using Git

 To install with this method, first make sure that:

 * Git is [installed](http://git-scm.com/downloads) on your Integration Server.
 * Your Integration Server has internet access to https://github.com (for cloning the repository).
 * The dependent packages listed above are installed and enabled on your